Transport of localized and extended excitations in one-dimensional electrical lattices

 {\em Introduction}.
 The transport of localized and extended excitations inside a medium is an old, yet all-important problem in numerous areas of science and technology, many of which depend crucially on the ability to create, steer and manage the propagation of excitations.
 Some of these systems obey a discrete dynamics where the usual wave equations are replaced by their discrete versions.
 Examples of these systems include propagation of electrons in crystalline solids\cite{ashcroft,electron,electron2}, propagation of solitons in coupled waveguide arrays\cite{arrays,arrays2,arrays3,arrays4,arrays5,malomed,managment}, exciton propagation in biomolecules\cite{davidov,forster,Hu}, Bose-Einstein condensates in coupled magneto-optical traps\cite{BEC0,BEC,BEC2,BEC3}, magneto-inductive waves in magnetic metamaterials\cite{mm,mm2,mm3} and electrical waves in electrical transmission lines\cite{english,hirota,kuusela0,kuusela,english3,english4,english5}, to name some.

 A periodic array of inductively coupled electrical units, constitute a highly controllable experimental testbed in which to investigate general wave phenomena such as band structure, localized modes in the presence of disorder, and propagation of localized and extended electrical excitations.
 The macroscopic scale where these electrical effects take place makes electrical circuits easier to measure experimentally than in other contexts.
 For a periodic electrical array, it is only natural to explore the propagation of excitations in the presence of one or few ``impurities'' that break the translational invariance.
 In the absence of any defects, the linear periodic electrical lattice supports the existence of electro-inductive waves.
 The addition of judiciously placed defects might lead to interesting resonance phenomena, such as Fano resonances (FR), where there is total reflection of plane waves through the impurity region, in an otherwise periodic potential.
-In a typical Fano resonance system, the wave propagation in the presence of a periodic scattering potential is characterized by closed and open channels.
+In a typical FR system, the wave propagation in the presence of a periodic scattering potential is characterized by closed and open channels.
 The open channel guides the propagating waves as long as the eigenfrequencies do not match those of the closed channels.
 The total reflection of waves in the open channel occurs when a localized state originating from one of the closed channels resonates with the open channel spectrum\cite{fano,fano2,fano3,fano4}.
-Fano resonances have potential applications in a wide range of fields, from telecommunication to ultrasensitive biosensing, medical instrumentation, and data storage\cite{fano2}.
+FRs have potential applications in a wide range of fields, from telecommunication to ultrasensitive biosensing, medical instrumentation, and data storage\cite{fano2}.

-In this work, we study Fano resonance effects due to a few defects whose position, with respect to the periodic electrical array, can be easily tuned, making this type of configuration an interesting one to probe experimentally.
+In this work, we study the transport of both, initially localized electrical excitations, and extended electrical excitations.
+In the first case, the initial position is taken at the very surface of the array, or well inside it.
+In the last case, we focus on FR effects due to a few defects whose position, with respect to the periodic electrical array, can be easily tuned, making this type of configuration an interesting one to probe experimentally.
 More specifically, we look at the propagation of electric plane waves in a bi-inductive electrical lattice across a localized region that contains a number of impurities that break the discrete translational invariance and look into the problem of tuning the position of these resonances in momentum space.